 Kolotsky Convent, Orthodox monastery in Mozhaysky District, Russia

-Kolotsky Convent is an Orthodox monastery in Mozhaysky District featuring a central cathedral in Baroque style as its main structure, which was rebuilt and expanded over time.
-The complex includes several churches and a multi-tiered bell tower that rises prominently above the grounds.
+Kolotsky Convent is an Orthodox women's monastery in Mozhaysky District, Russia, built around a central cathedral in Baroque style.
+The complex also features several smaller churches and a multi-tiered bell tower that rises above the surrounding countryside.

 The community of curious travelers